 5. FBS is the national statistical organization responsible for collection, processing, compilation and dissemination of statistics.
 It has 34 Regional/Field Offices located all over Pakistan.
-These offices are equipped and manned with regular and trained field staff for collection of data through censuses/surveys.
+These offices are equipped and manned with regular and trained field staff for the collection of data from the field.

 6. In order to evolve dynamics of field enumeration in line with the survey's objectives, training is imparted to the concerned staff on interviewing techniques and other procedure to be used in the enumeration.
-For quality control, supervisors from Regional/Field Offices and headquarter, make frequent field visits to spot-checking the collection process.
+For quality control, supervisors from Regional/Field Offices and headquarter, make frequent field visits to keep the collection process on track.